“Make being secure effortless”

 “Protecting against remote attackers is a constant challenge, because once they gain access, they can move laterally through the organization to get the data they want.
 We wanted a 2FA solution to prevent that lateral movement, so if an engineering laptop gets compromised, the attackers can’t pivot into the production environment and access critical data,” said Flynn.

 The team analyzed several options for 2FA.
-One-time passwords (OTPs) couldn’t support engineers who need to access the development environment thousands of times per day.
+Traditional OTP (one-time password) methods couldn’t support engineers who need to access the development environment thousands of times per day.
 “We can’t expect developers to pull out their phone to type in an OTP every time they log in.
 It just creates an unacceptable amount of friction,” said Flynn.